dbqt/CreativeJam7-E2/README.md

 The first player plays using a pc controller.
 He controls a member of the tribe that has fire and ice powers.
 The second player is a spirit accompanying the first player in the trial.
 Using VR, the second player will have to look around in the spiritual world to find clues for the trial taker.

-The trial is a serie of puzzle involving balance in different ways.
+The trial is a serie of puzzles involving balance in different ways.
 Here are some levels:
 ![Imgur](http://i.imgur.com/k55b7fM.png)
 ![Imgur](http://i.imgur.com/bcNSOWV.png)